 Headquarters: 45 Glover Avenue

 Xerox is the world's leading manufacturer of copy machines, color printers, fax machines and scanners for offices and businesses.
-It also offers consulting and outsourcing services to help companies better manage their documents, mail and printing rooms.
+It also offers business consulting and outsourcing services to help companies better manage their documents, mail and printing rooms.

 Chester Carlson developed the technology to make copies of paper in 1938 which he originally called "electrophotography."
 The Haloid Company, a maker of photographic paper in Rochester, N.Y., approached Battelle and obtained a license to develop and market a copying machine based on Carlson's technology.
 Haloid later obtained all rights to Carlson's invention.
 Carlson and Haloid agreed the word "electrophotography" was too cumbersome.
 A professor of classical languages at Ohio State University suggested "xerography," derived from the Greek words for "dry" and "writing."